NoahBlume/nlp_project/README.md

  Running the code (I used Python 3.7 while developing the code):
  - run "python run_all.py" from the top-level directory.
  - This will process all of the articles, compute their tfidf vectors, and group them via k means.
  - The whole process will take about 25 minutes.
-If you just wish to look at the final output of the process, see the files in nlp_project/analyzed_data
+If you just wish to look at the final output of the process without having to run the code, see the files in nlp_project/analyzed_data